lovepop1/medical_multimodal_genai/README.md

 ### Step 5: Run ypur app

 1. Navigate to the project directory.
-2. Run the following command to create a virtual environment:
+2. Run the following command

 for Windows Powershell:
    1) streamlit run .\main.py